agroup/tripleo-puppet-elements/elements/cinder/README.md

-Install cinder service with puppet modules
+Install cinder service from git.